 Museum of the Origins of Man

-This pasta is almost 3 inches long and it has three colors.
+This paste is 7 cm long and has three colors.

-It is valued for its beauty and for the intermingling of flavors.
+It is appreciated for its beauty and its intertwined flavors.

 Italy, 2006.

-Man's need for beauty is realized also in his food.
+Man's need for beauty is also expressed in food.

 NEXT